What size TV should you buy?

 The typical TV-watcher sits 9 feet from the screen, which brings us to the comfort factor: Most people like to sit far enough away from a TV that the pixels on the screen can't be distinguished.
 So, feel free to experiment with the placement of your new TV, and it never hurts to go a little bigger than what you think you'll need.

-Whether you're shopping for a TV for your home or a home for your TV, you can now figure out the perfect viewing distance with just a couple of quick calculations.
+Whether you're shopping for a TV for your home or a home for your TV, you should now have everything you need to make the best decision possible.

 Nick Pino heads up the TV and AV verticals at Tom's Guide and covers everything from OLED TVs to the latest wireless headphones.
 He was formerly the Senior Editor, TV and AV at TechRadar (Tom's Guide's sister site) and has previously written for GamesRadar, Official Xbox Magazine, PC Gamer and other outlets over the last decade.
 Not sure which TV you should buy?
 Drop him an email or tweet him on Twitter and he can help you out.